 • the extent the parties acted in good faith.

 These factors are only a guide and the list is not exhaustive.
-Conduct may be considered to be unconscionable where there has been serious misconduct or something clearly unfair or unreasonable (see Australian Competition and Consumer Commission v Lux Distributors Pty Ltd FCAFC 90).
+Conduct may be considered to be unconscionable where there has been serious misconduct or something clearly unfair or unreasonable (see ACCC v Lux Distributors Pty Ltd FCAFC 90, below).